Putin says Trump was impeached for ‘far-fetched’ reasons

 MOSCOW (AP) — Russian President Vladimir Putin said Thursday that U.S. President Donald Trump was impeached for “far-fetched” reasons, calling the move by Democrats a continuation of their fight against the Republican leader.

-“The party that lost the (2016) election, the Democratic Party, is trying to achieve results by other means,” Putin said at his annual news conference in Moscow.
+“It’s simply a continuation of internal political struggle,” Putin said at his end-of-year news conference in Moscow.
+“The party that lost the (2016) election, the Democratic Party, is trying to achieve results by other means.”

 He likened Trump’s impeachment to the earlier U.S. probe into collusion with Russia, which Putin played down as groundless.
 Former special counsel Robert Mueller concluded earlier this year that the Russian government interfered in the 2016 U.S. presidential election in a “sweeping and systematic fashion.”

+“Now they invented some sort of pressure on Ukraine,” Putin said, referring to the investigation of Trump’s trying to enlist the president of that country to announce investigations of his political rival as he withheld U.S. aid to Kyiv.

 Trump on Wednesday became only the third American president to be impeached.
-The historic vote in the House of Representatives split along party lines over a charge he abused the power of his office by trying to enlist the president of Ukraine to investigate a political rival ahead of the 2020 election.
-The House also approved a second article of that he obstructed Congress in its investigation.
+The historic vote in the House of Representatives split along party lines over a charge of abusing his power.
+The House also approved a second article that he obstructed Congress in its investigation.

-Noting the Republicans have a majority in the Senate, where a trial of Trump will be conducted, Putin said “they will be unlikely to remove a representative of their own party from office on what seems to me an absolutely far-fetched reason.”
+Noting the Republicans have a majority in the Senate, where a trial of Trump will be conducted, Putin said “they will be unlikely to remove a representative of their own party from office on what seems to me absolutely far-fetched reasons.”

+Turning to the New START nuclear arms reduction treaty with the U.S. that expires in 2021, Putin said that Russia is ready to extend it “even tomorrow,” warning that the demise of the last U.S.-Russian arms control deal will remove the final barrier stemming an arms race.

-Putin spoke on a variety of issues during the marathon news conference that was dominated by local issues, such as Russia’s ailing health care system and federal subsidies for the regions.
+Putin spoke on a variety of issues during the marathon news conference that lasted for more than four hours and was dominated by local issues, such as Russia’s ailing health care system and federal subsidies for the regions.

+The 67-year-old Russian president, who marks two decades in power later this month, remained coy about his political future.
+He wouldn’t answer if he could potentially extend his rule by shifting into a new governing position to become the head of a union between Russia and neighboring Belarus.

+Putin served two four-year terms as president in 2000-2008, then moved into the premier’s position to observe a constitutional limit of two consecutive terms.
+He was re-elected in 2012 and 2018, and his current six-year terms runs through 2024.

+The Russian president left the door open to amending the Russian Constitution to change the distribution of powers of the president, the Cabinet and parliament, but noted that revisions must be made carefully after a broad pubic discussion.

+Asked about costly business projects reportedly run by his two daughters, whom the Kremlin has carefully kept out of the public eye, Putin praised the initiatives but stopped short of confirming any details about them.

-He opened it by warning about new challenges posed by global climate change, saying that global warming could threaten Russian Arctic cities and towns built on permafrost.
+Putin opened the news conference by warning about new challenges posed by global climate change, saying that global warming could threaten Russian Arctic cities and towns built on permafrost and trigger more fires and devastating floods.

-The Russian leader added that climate changes could trigger fires, devastating floods and other negative consequences.

-Putin emphasized that Russia has abided by the Paris agreement intended to slow down global warming.
-At the same time, he noted that factors behind global climate change have remained unknown and hard to predict.
+He emphasized that Russia has abided by the Paris agreement intended to slow down global warming.
+At the same time, he noted that the U.S. and China, which are responsible for a large share of greenhouse gas emissions, aren’t part of the deal.

-The 67-year-old president, who has been in power for two decades, also hailed the economic achievements of his rule.
-He emphasized that Russia has become the world’s largest grain exporter, surpassing the U.S. and Canada — a dramatic change compared to the Soviet Union that heavily depended on grain imports.
+Putin also hailed the economic achievements of his rule, pointing that Russia has become the world’s largest grain exporter, surpassing the U.S. and Canada — a dramatic change compared to the Soviet Union that heavily depended on grain imports.

-He also pointed at industry modernization, saying that three quarters of industrial equipment is no older than 12 years.

-He said that Russia has built three new airports, 12 new railway stations and the number of major highways has doubled.

 The Russian economy had suffered a double blow of a drop in global oil prices and Western sanctions that followed Moscow’s 2014 annexation of Crimea.
 It has seen a slow recovery since 2017 after a two-year stagnation.